Where do I find it?

 At the end of every day, your street sellers should make a cash settlement on their device.
 They will show you how much they sold and give you the money.
-As soon as they have done that the status will switch from open to closed.
+As soon as they have done that, the status will switch from open to closed.
 As long as an account is closed you can still make refunds or disable tickets.
-If you press the button “accept” that account is final and you will not be able to make any further changes.
-So you need to be sure that everything is accurate in that account.
-So after you hit the accept button the account will be ready for the accountants’ department.
+If you press the “accept” button that account is final and you will not be able to make any further changes, so you need to be sure everything is accurate in that account.
+Before you hit the accept button, be sure the account is ready for the accounting department.

 What should I do?

-Further, if you need to refund or want to disable a ticket you need to know the booking number, then if you have the right booking press on the number in the “amount” column.
-This will automatically remit you and the booking with all the tickets will be shown.
-There you have different options, you can either disable a ticket or you can refund it.
+Further, if you need to refund or want to disable a ticket, you need to know the booking number.
+Once you have the right booking, click on the number in the “amount” column.
+This will bring you to another screen with all the bookings in a given settlement.
+There you have the option to either disable or refund a ticket.

-- Disable: This means the ticket is not valid anymore.
-This is only possible of the ticket has not been used, thus for a tour in the future.
+- Disable: This invalidates the ticket.
+You can only disable tickets that have not yet been used, meaning for a tour in the future.

 - Refund: You can refund tickets here.
-If a customer does not want to/ cannot participate on your tour because he is sick for example.
-In contrast to “Disable” it is possible to refund a ticket after service performance, for example, if a customer was not happy with a tour:
+This can be used if a customer does not want to or is unable to take you tour due to illness, for example.
+In contrast with “Disable”, it is possible to refund a ticket after the service is rendered, for example, if a customer was not happy with a tour.

 As of now, you need to choose the sales user that is refunding the ticket.
 Then you can choose if the refund concerns the whole booking or just a single ticket.
 Remember that if you refund tickets you also need to disable them or the customer can still use the ticket.
-Disabled Tickets will lead to the full amount disappearing in at a glance.
+Disabled tickets and refunds will lead to the full amount disappearing in At a glance.

 In the refund section, you need to choose the currency, the amount and in the comment section, you have to add a reason (comments can be really helpful for causal research, why did you have to make refunds in the first place?).

-If you refund a ticket in the Palisis system, the system creates a new accounting record with the entered amount (Downloadable as Excel in Reporting).
-If you refund a ticket that was originally bought over the mobile device you need to make the refund manually over webmis for PCI compliance reasons.
+If you refund a ticket in the Palisis system, the system creates a new line in the cash settlement for the refund action.
+If you refund a ticket that was originally bought over a mobile device you need to make the refund manually for PCI compliance reasons.